SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/imperva_waf.md

 Imperva Web Application Firewall helps you to protect your web applications and your APIs.

-This setup guide shows how to forward security events collected on the Imperva WAF platform to SEKOIA.IO.
+This setup guide describes how to forward security events collected on the Imperva WAF platform to SEKOIA.IO.

 {!operation_center/integration_catalog/generated/imperva-waf_do_not_edit_manually.md!}